Meet the Team

 -

 Healthcare leader with experience spanning chiropractic care, healthcare administration, consulting, and integrated treatment program development.
-Passionate about serving underserved populations, he co-founded a behavioral health agency delivering wraparound services for individuals experiencing homelessness
+Passionate about serving underserved populations, he co-founded a behavioral health agency delivering wraparound services for individuals experiencing homelessness.

 -